exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

     - The change output of the selected common LECT.
 This input present in every anchoring transaction except the first one.
-    - Funding UTXO written in the global configuration and not included in a previous anchoring transaction.
+    - Funding UTXO written in the global configuration (if it not spent yet)

 - The outputs contain a data output and the change output only.
 The change output is first, and the data output is second.
 - The data output consist of multiple [data chunks](#data-chunks)
-- The change output reroutes funds to the next anchoring address if the new anchoring is defined by the accepted configuration change proposal.
+- The change output reroutes funds to the next anchoring address if the anchoring address should be changed (see [Changing validators list](#changing-validators-list)).
-  Otherwise, the change output puts funds to the same anchoring address.
-- The amount of rerouted funds is exactly the sum of inputs minus the transaction fee, specified at the service settings.
+  Otherwise, the current address is used.

 ### Data chunks

 The data output consists of the following parts:

 - an OP_RETURN instruction (`0x6a`)
+- 1-byte, the length of stored data
 - `EXONUM` at the ASCII-code (`0x45 0x58 0x4f 0x4e 0x55 0x4d`)
-- a version of the current data output, 1 byte
+- a 1-byte version of the current data output, currently is `1`.
+- a 1-byte type of payload: 0 if only blockchain state is included, 1 if both chunks are used
-- blockchain-state data chunk, encoded as described further
+- 40 bytes of blockchain-state data chunk
-- (optional) a recovering data chunk, encoded as described further
+- (optional) 32 bytes of a recovering data chunk

-Every data chunk is encoded as per Bitcoin Script spec (1-byte chunk length + byte sequence).
 All integer chunk parts are little-endian, as per the general guidelines of Bitcoin Script.

-- **TODO: is there any separator byte between two chunks?**
-- **TODO: does every chunk includes its own length or there is a one data-output length value right after `OP_RETURN`?**
+In total, anchoring transaction payload takes 48 bytes in regular way and enlarges to 80 bytes when recovering is needed.

 #### Blockchain-state data chunk

-The chunk must be present in every anchoring transaction.

 - 8-byte zero-based unsigned height of the anchored block (i.e., the height of the genesis block is `0`)
-- Block hash (variable length)
+- 32-byte block hash

 Block height allows for efficient lookups.

-The Exonum uses a SHA-256 to hash blocks; thus, the data chunk size is `8 + 32 = 40` bytes.

 #### Recovery data chunk

-Recovery chunk is be encoded as per Bitcoin Script spec (1-byte chunk length + byte sequence).

-The data of the recovery chunk is structured as follows:

-- 32-byte bitcoin transaction hash.
+The data of the recovery chunk include just a 32-byte bitcoin transaction hash.
 This hash shows that the current anchoring chain is the prolongation of previously stopped anchoring chain.
 The possible reasons of such stops are described further.